sivanhavkin/Entelgia/README.md

 * **Choose Ollama** if you want privacy, zero ongoing cost, or offline use.
 A machine with 16 GB RAM and a GPU will give the best experience.
 * **Choose a cloud API** (Grok, OpenAI, Anthropic) if you want the highest model quality with minimal local setup, and you are comfortable sharing prompts with a third-party provider.

-Both backends are fully supported and can be switched at any time via the `LLM_BACKEND` variable in your `.env` file.
+Both backends are fully supported and can be switched at each startup.

 ---